cobragroup/cocoabox/README.md

 ### Graph theory analysis (optional)

-Computes the following graph theoretical properties of symmetric connectivity matrices: clustering coefficient, characteristic path length, small-world coefficient, efficiency, transitivity, and assortativity.
+Computes the following graph theoretical properties of (symmetric) connectivity matrices: clustering coefficient, characteristic path length, small-world coefficient, efficiency, transitivity, and assortativity.
 Performs a statistical comparison of the difference between the two groups (for each graph theoretical property), using a statistical test.

 **Parameters:**

 - **threshold density** - the thresholding density (percentage of nonzero elements) to which the input connectivity matrices are first thresholded before the graph theoretical properties are computed (default: 0.25)
 - **alpha threshold** - p-value for the statistical test (default: 0.05)

-*Note: If the connectivity matrices are not symmetric, all components of this tab are automatically disabled.*
+*Note: Graph theory analysis currently only works for symmetrical matrices.
+If the connectivity matrices are not symmetric, all components of this tab are automatically disabled.*